NOAA-NWRFC/nwsrfs-hydro-models/README.md

 ### Python package installation

-Python version: Code has been tested on Python 3.10.3
+**Tested Python Version:** 3.10.3

-Package Dependencies:  numpy, pandas, lxml
+**Package Dependencies:**  numpy, pandas, lxml **Dependencies:** numpy, pandas, lxml

-numpy's `f2py` is used to compile the source code and Fortran wrappers.
-Compiling the Fortran can be accomplished with the following command:
+numpy's `f2py` is used to compile the source code and FORTRAN wrappers.
+To compile the FORTRAN source:

 ```
 cd py-rfchydromodels/utilities
 make
 ```
-See `nwsrfs-hydro-models/py-rfchydromodels/run_example.py` example code for executing NWSRFS code
+See `nwsrfs-hydro-models/py-rfchydromodels/run_example.py` for example code demonstrating how to execute the NWSRFS models.

-*Note:  equivalent python version of R package is forthcoming in a future version of this repository*
+*Note:  An equivalent Python version of the R package is planned for a future release of this repository.*

 ## Credits and references

-Please use the folowing journal article for referencing this work:
+Please cite the following journal article if referencing this work

-Walters, G., Bracken, C., et al., "A comprehensive calibration framework for the Northwest River Forecast Center."
-Unpublished manuscript, Submitted 2025, JAWA Journal of the American Water Resources Association
+Walters, G., Bracken, C., et al. A comprehensive calibration framework for the Northwest River Forecast Center.
+Unpublished manuscript, Submitted 2025, JAWRA (Journal of the American Water Resources Association).

-If you wish to use or adapt the code in this repository, please make sure that your new repository credits this one as the original source of the code.
+If you use or adapt the code in this repository, please credit this repository as the original source.

 ### NWSRFS references